 Choose a blog post type

-Comparing products or services is a great way to demonstrate your expertise and share your own opinion.
+Comparing products or services is a great way to demonstrate your expertise and to share your own opinion.

 To set the scene for your review, begin by introducing the products or services you will discuss, their producers and their description before leading into your discussion.
 Include what you like and don’t like about each product (don’t make it too one-sided) before concluding with a recommendation.